-Full Stack allows product teams to run experiments anywhere in your technology stack.
-You can deploy code-behind feature flags, experiment with A/B tests, and rollout or rollback features immediately.
-All of this functionality is available with zero performance impact via easy-to-use SDKs.
+Optimizely Feature Experimentation lets your product teams run experiments in your technology stack.
+You can deploy code behind feature flags, experiment with A/B tests, and rollout or rollback features immediately.
+This functionality is available with zero performance impact through easy-to-use SDKs.

-- Design and run A/B tests and feature tests.
+- Design and run A/B tests and flag deliveries.

-- What’s the difference between feature flags and feature variables?
+- Find out the difference between feature flags and flag variations

 - Define your audiences and attributes.

-- Roll out and roll back features to subsets of your customers.
+- Roll out and roll back features to subsets of your customers using targeted deliveries.